r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

 # errors well when a content entry is empty

-    Item 2 in section 1 in reference in '_pkgdown.yml' is empty. i You might want to delete or fill that line.
+    Item 2 in section 1 in reference in '_pkgdown.yml' is empty. i Either delete the empty line or add a function name.

 # errors well when a content entry is not a character